• Art magazine

 The motivation behind the street type depends on the respective artist.
 For some street artists, the joy of spraying or painting is in the foreground.
 Others want to participate in the design of the place and beautify the city with their works.

-In addition, there are many street artists who want to deliver a message to people with their works.
-They often want to point out social grievances or draw attention to political ideas.
-The artists often express themselves against capitalism or consumption with their works of art.
+Furthermore, there are many street artists who want to convey a message to people with their work.
+They often want to point out social injustices or draw attention to political ideas.
+Often, these artists express their opposition to capitalism or consumerism through their artwork.

 Graffiti: Sprayed rebellion? | Street & Urban Art (WDR documentary series)

-Recognition, respect and fame are at the center of the first episode of our new documentary series Street & Urban Art .
-The aim of graffiti writer is to make your own crew or yourself known as a writer, to spread the name with markers and spray can as widely as possible.
-Readability doesn't matter.
+Recognition, respect, and fame are at the heart of the first episode of our new documentary series Street & Urban Art .
+The goal of the graffiti writers is to make their own crew or themselves known as writers, spreading their name as widely as possible with marker and spray can.
+Legibility is irrelevant.

 Sprayed rebellion?
 The presence and level of difficulty of the respective placement are crucial for the "fame" It is about speed, originality and about developing your own "style" - wild and illegal.